 1. Sport walking: an endurance sport which has something for everyone!

-Unlike everyday walking, which you do unconsciously, sport walking is done voluntarily and at an accelerated rhythm.
+Unlike everyday morning walking, which you do unconsciously, sport walking is done voluntarily and at an accelerated rhythm.

 This sport, unlike hiking, is done on flat surfaces and therefore primarily in urban environments: in parks, on seawalls, in stadiums or even on running machines.